Top Rated iconTop Rated

 The retreat offers a rhythm of contemplation held in community—with ourselves, with one another, and with the living earth.
 Mornings begin with guided meditation, inviting presence and grounding; evenings close with reflection and shared attunement.

 At the heart of the retreat is the practice of forest bathing, a series of gentle invitations that awaken our senses and remind us of the aliveness in all things.
-Moving with intention and mindfulness, we deepen our awareness of both living and non-living beings, cultivating appreciation for their quiet intelligence.
+Moving with intention and mindfulness, we deepen our awareness of and connection with both living and non-living beings, cultivating appreciation for their quiet intelligence.
 Forest bathing reflects humanity’s timeless relationship with the more-than-human world and the well-being we draw from it.

 Tuesday